JetBrains/amper/docs/src/cli/index.md

 Useful commands:

-- `amper init` to create a new Amper project
+- `amper init` to create a new Kargo project
 - `amper build` to compile and link all code in the project
 - `amper run` to run your application
 - `amper test` to run tests in the project